Lenovo Laptop

 Remove the yellow IO board FPC.

-Remove one screw securing the battery and unplug the battery connector.
+Remove the screw securing the battery and unplug the battery connector.
 You can remove the battery.

-Remove one screw securing the SSD and take it out from the mSATA slot.
+Remove the screw securing the SSD and carefully remove it from the mSATA slot.

 Remove all screws securing the heat sink.